Beau Greaves: Early career

 Greaves started playing regularly in tournaments and league games at age 10, having been introduced to darts by her brother Taylor.
-She made her stage debut at the girls' 2014 Winmau World Masters and lost in the final to Robyn Byrne.
+She made her stage debut at the girls' 2014 World Masters and lost in the final to Robyn Byrne.
 Two years later, she won a gold medal in the 2016 WDF Europe Cup Youth singles competition against Christina Schuler 4–1 in legs.
-In the same year, she advanced reached her second girls' World Masters final at the 2016 Winmau World Masters but lost to Veronika Koroleva.
+In the same year, she advanced reached her second girls' World Masters final at the 2016 World Masters but lost to Veronika Koroleva.

 As well as winning numerous national girls' titles, Greaves became a regular contender in the women's tournaments, reaching the final of the Jersey Classic at the age of 13.
 In 2017, in her third girls' World Masters final, at the 2017 Winmau World Masters, she took the title after whitewashing Katie Sheldon.

 Greaves successfully defended her title at the girls' 2018 Winmau World Masters by whitewashing Hayley Crowley in the final.
 In 2018, she won the girls' competition in the 2018 WDF Europe Cup Youth, defeating Emine Dursan in the singles competition.